18F/dol-whd-14c/DeliveryProcess.md

 During sprint planning, the PO brings the development team a backlog of stories; typically, these stories are discussed, groomed, and estimated in advance, but these activities can occur during sprint planning, as needed.
 With the Scrum Master's guidance, the team asks the PO any questions they have about the stories and then, given capacity, commit to a number of stories they feel is reasonably possible to complete during the sprint given what they know about the stories and their capacity.
 The Scrum Master takes a level of confidence measure from the contributing team members at the end – if the overall confidence is 60% or higher, the sprint is considered committed, and the team begins work.

-During the sprint, if business context changes, only the PO (or a delagate) can change the priority or bring new work into the sprint.
-Again, if signifcant new work is brought into the sprint, other work should be removed to keep a reasonable level of work for the team.
+During the sprint, if business context changes, only the PO (or a delegate) can change the priority or bring new work into the sprint.
+Again, if significant new work is brought into the sprint, other work should be removed to keep a reasonable level of work for the team.

 ## Sprint reviews

 At sprint reviews, the team demonstrates work that has been completed (reaching the Done column) and is of interest to users, other teammates, or people apart from the team members that built it.
 To focus our efforts on finishing work, we *do not* demo work that is almost/nearly done; we may mention briefly work that is in progress, but we don't demo the work and "take the credit" until the work meets our DoD.

 Additionally, finished work that may not always be necessary to demo.
-For example, fixing internal tech debt may not be of interest outside the team that fixed it, so reivews should typically focus on work that delivers value to users.
+For example, fixing internal tech debt may not be of interest outside the team that fixed it, so reviews should typically focus on work that delivers value to users.